zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 **Returns**
 NONE\_ERROR if the shadow update request succeeds.
 NULL\_VALUE\_ERROR if input parameters have NULL value.
 OVERFLOW\_ERROR if thing name/payload exceeds the internal buffer size.
 OUT\_OF\_SKETCH\_SUBSCRIBE\_MEMORY if the number of current subscribe exceeds the configured number in aws\_iot\_config\_SDK.h.
+NO\_SHADOW\_INIT\_ERROR if the shadow with thingName is initialized before this call.
+WRONG\_PARAMETER\_ERROR if there is an error for the Python Runtime to get enought input parameters for this command.
+SUBSCRIBE\_ERROR if the subscribe (accepted/rejected) failed.
+SUBSCRIBE\_TIMEOUT if the subscribe gets timeout.
-SHADOW\_UPDATE\_ERROR if the shadow update request failed.
+PUBLISH\_ERROR if the publish (payload) failed.
+PUBLISH\_TIMEOUT if the publish (payload) gets timeout.
+SHADOW\_UPDATE\_GENERIC\_ERROR if there is an error in executing the command in Python Runtime.
+GENERIC\_ERROR if an unknown error happens.

 <a name="shadow_get"></a>
 ### IoT\_Error\_t shadow\_get(char\* thingName, message\_callback cb, int timeout)
 **Description**
 Obtain the thing shadow data in the cloud by publishing an empty JSON file onto the corresponding thing shadow topic and subscribing accepted/rejected thing shadow topics to get feedback of whether it is a successful/failed request.
 Timeout can be set in seconds as the maximum waiting time for feedback.
 Once the request gets timeout, a timeout message will be received.
 The registered callback function will be called whenever there is an accepted/rejected/timeout feedback.
-After the feedback comes in, it will automatically unsubscribe accepted/rejected shadow topics.
+Subscription to accepted/rejected topics will be processed in a persistent manner and will not be unsubscribed once this API is called for this shadow.
 Thing shadow data will be available as a JSON file in the callback.

 **Syntax**